Skip to main content

 Threat Intel Dashboard

 • Welcome to the Threat Intel Quick Analysis App.
-Informational panel to help you find information on optimization and FAQs on working with the Threat Intel database.
+Informational panel to help you find information on working with the threat intelligence database.

 • Number of Log Lines (Events) Scanned for Threats.
 Count of log lines scanned across all selected sources for the last 15 minutes.